-A previous inspection was carried out at MyHealthcare Clinic on 9 January 2018 when we inspected the provision of private dental and general practice services.
+A previous inspection was carried out at The Hand to Elbow Clinic on 14 November 2012 when we inspected the provision of private doctor consultation and treatment services.
 At that time, we did not rate the service but found the provider had met the requirements of the key questions for providing safe, effective, caring, responsive and well led care.
-Although there were no breaches of regulations, we noted that the provider could make improvements in areas relating to the provision of dental services and in the implementation of clinical audit and quality improvement.

-We carried out this comprehensive inspection at MyHealthcare Clinic on 22 August 2019 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
-This announced inspection was planned to check whether the service was meeting the legal requirements and regulations associated with the
+We carried out this comprehensive inspection at The Hand to Elbow Clinic on 30 August 2019 and 5 September 2019 under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+This announced inspection was planned to check whether the service was meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, and to check that the provider had maintained the standards we saw at our last inspection.